gradgrind/INTERFACE_W365/internal/docs/data_exchange_formats.md

  - Courses and the lessons which belong to them
  - A multitude of diverse constraints which determine where the lessons may be placed

 Internally, in Waldorf 365, each of these items is in principle an object.
-In some cases, information is included within an object although it could be regarded as a separate object.
-This is done particularly with information which is tied very closely to the object in which it is embedded.
-If it has a sufficiently simple structure, it can make sense to do it like this.
+Some of these objects provide information pertinent to only one object belonging to the above types.
+If more hierarchy is allowed in the data format, it might make sense to represent this information as fields in the corresponding object.
+Examples would be "Absences" and "GradePartitions".

 A first suggestion for an interface format can be found (in German) in [this document](stundenplanschnittstelle.md).